manusa/mnmenu/README.md

 ###CSS

-See the example style.css for customization options.
+See the example styleIE.css for customization options.